-> #2 Updated by Vincent Le Goff 8 months ago
+#2 Updated by Vincent Le Goff about 1 year ago

-> I was able to play sound (WAV, MP3 and OGG files) and keep a handle on them with Pybass.
+I was able to play sound (WAV, MP3 and OGG files) and keep a handle on them with Pybass.
 I still have a long wrapper and will try to shorten it, but it works perfectly well on Windows anyway.

 The included pybass/wx_ctrl_phoenix.py file worked with minor modifications: wx has been updated and on Python 3, few changes need to be done (mostly str/byte conversions in Pybass calls).
 You will find my attached script here, that you can test:

 - Just copy or clone the Pybass library.